maxried/isdttool/protocol.md

     F_ |  A | B  | B  | B  |  A |  A | BA |  A |

     A: Supported in app mode
-    B: Supported in bootloader mode
+    B: Supported in boot loader mode
-    ?: Unclear, might be supported in bootloader mode
+    ?: Unclear, might be supported in boot loader mode

 ### A4